Patyyyk/Furniture-store/README.md

 - Login and registration
 - CSS and styling

 ## Is live now!
 This is live version with my own API
-## Is live now!
-This is live version with my own API